nyudlts/ultraviolet/README.md

 UltraViolet is NYU Libraries' local deployment of [InvenioRDM](https://inveniordm.docs.cern.ch/).
 NYU Libraries contributes to InvenioRDM as part of an open-source community.

-For information about NYU Libraries' UltraViolet repository service, including policies and how to submit data, see: [https://guides.nyu.edu/ultraviolet](https://guides.nyu.edu/ultraviolet).
+For information about NYU Libraries' UltraViolet repository service, including policies, see: [https://guides.nyu.edu/ultraviolet](https://guides.nyu.edu/ultraviolet).

 ## Getting Started as a Developer on UltraViolet